Call-for-Code/Solution-Starter-Kit-Energy-2020/README.md

 ![Cloudant Instance](images/credential2.png)

-One created, you can display and copy the credentials, so you are ready to paste it into the code of the API Server in the next step.
+Once created, you can display and copy the credentials, so you are ready to paste it into the code of the API Server in the next step:

 ![Cloudant Instance](images/credential3.png)